kynesyslabs/demos_docs/src/sdk/cross-chain/general-layout-of-the-xm-sdks.md

 const block = await instance.provider.getBlock("latest")
 ```

-{% hint style="info" %}
+> **Info**
-The shape of the `provider` object is SDK specific.
+> The shape of the `provider` object is SDK specific.
 Please find the link to the API reference at the bottom of the specific crosschain SDK documentation page.
-{% endhint %}

 ### Connecting a private key